 This inventory type includes any materials your business uses to pack the products you sell.
 If you make toothpaste, the tube you put the toothpaste in could be classified as packing materials.
 Any boxes or packaging you use to ship or store your products are packing materials as well.

 5. MRO Supplies

-MRO is an acronym for maintenance, repair, and operating supplies.
+MRO inventory is an acronym for maintenance, repair, and operating supplies.
 These are inventory items that you use to keep your factories running smoothly.
-MRO supplies can include things like employee uniforms, cleaning, and office supplies, as well as any materials you use to repair or maintain manufacturing equipment.
+MRO goods can include things like employee uniforms, cleaning, and office supplies, as well as any materials you use to repair or maintain manufacturing equipment.

-This inventory type is key to keeping operations running and make up a large percentage of total purchases for factories, but as a category, it’s often overlooked when it comes to inventory control.
+This inventory type is critical to keeping operations running and makes up a large percentage of total factory purchases.
+Still, as a category, it’s often overlooked when it comes to inventory control.

 If you have inventory that consists solely of finished products, this can be classified as merchandise inventory.
 When it comes to accounting, finished goods are marked as a current asset.

 In retail inventory management, businesses use an inventory type called finished goods ready to be sold.
 This is different from finished goods in manufacturing because they’re finished items purchased for retail selling or wholesale.
 For example, the clothes a fashion retailer acquires are always ready to be sold upon arrival, whereas finished goods by manufacturers were once raw materials and a work in progress before being ready to be sold.